CircuitMess/CircuitMess-Ringo/Installation.md

 6. When it's all finished it will write out **'INSTALLED'** next to the version mark.
  Click on the **Close** button and move on.
+ **NOTE**: The board file will be updated from time to time so make sure to check the version from time to time.
+When there is an option **Update**, please click it in order to stay in touch with the latest firmware.

 <img src="https://www.circuitmess.com/wp-content/uploads/Pic10.png" alt="drawing" width="700"/>